 Description

-Prik Khing curry paste is derived from the popular Thai red curry paste but with fewer ingredients.
+Prik Khing Thai curry paste is derived from the popular Thai red curry paste with fewer ingredients.
 It is a drier curry paste used for the popular Thai stir-fried Pad Prik Khing recipes, a dish full of bold and exciting flavors from the use of kaffir lime leaves.
 So delicious and healthy!

 Ingredients

-- 4-6 long dried chilis, deseeded & stems removed (wear gloves when handling hot chilis)
+- 4-6 long-dried chilis, deseeded & stems removed (wear gloves when handling hot chilis)

-- ½ tsp salt
+- ½ teaspoon salt

-- 2 tbsp galangal, chopped small
+- 2 tablespoons galangal, chopped small

-- 2 tbsp lemongrass, finely chopped
+- 2 tablespoons lemongrass, finely chopped

-- 1 Tbsp garlic, chopped small
+- 1 tablespoon garlic, chopped small

 - ⅓ cup shallot, chopped small

-- ½ tsp kaffir lime zest
+- ½ teaspoon kaffir lime zest

-- 2 kaffir limes leave, minced small
+- 2 kaffir lime leaves, minced small

-- ½ tsp ground white peppercorn
+- ½ teaspoon ground white peppercorn

-- 1 tsp sugar
+- 1 teaspoon sugar

-- ½ tsp ground cardamom
+- ½ teaspoon ground cardamom

-- 1 ½ tsp shrimp paste
+- 1 ½ teaspoon shrimp paste

 Instructions